EChesters/DataVis/06_session/lecture_notes.md

 >
 > Overview first, zoom and filter, then details-on-demand

+**MY NOTE:** He saw this mantra as a framework for how people interact with data visualizations.

 He went on to suggest that these were part of seven related "task-domain information actions" undertaken by users of successful data visualizations (quoted from Shneiderman (1996), p.2):

 - **Overview**: gain an overview of the entire collection [of data].